leoisl/LR_EC_analyser/README.md

                         can get this file).
   -o OUTPUT             Output folder
+  -t THREADS            Number of threads to use --colours <self.colours> [<self.colours> ...]
+                        A list of colours in hex encoding to use in the plots.
+                        Colour shading is nice to show related corrections (e.g. full-length, trimmed and split outputs from a same tool),but unless the analysis is on few tools, it is hard to find a nice automated choice of colour shading.
+Hand-picking is more laborious but produces better results.This parameter allows you to control the colors of each tool.
+The order of the tools are: raw -> hybrid -> self.The hybrid and self ordering are given by parameter --hybrid and --self.See an example of this parameter in https://gitlab.com/leoisl/LR_EC_a
+                        nalyser/blob/master/scripts/command_line_paper.sh .
-  -t THREADS            Number of threads to use --skip_bam_process    Skips BAM processing (i.e. sorting and indexing BAM
+  --skip_bam_process    Skips BAM processing (i.e. sorting and indexing BAM
                         files) - assume we had already done this.
   --skip_alignqc        Skips AlignQC calls - assume we had already done this.